To Teach Critical Thinking & Inquiry Learning, Entrust Your School Librarian

 1. plan

-2. aggregate materials & information
+2. aggregate materials and information

 3. create a product